Spectral Gap Informed Ramp QAOA: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Sebastian Brandhofer for his discussions on LR--QAOA, MIS, and quantum optimisation in general.
+The authors would also like to thank Stephen DiAdamo and Qoro Quantum for help with MPS simulation using the Maestro simulator \cite{bertomeu2025maestro}.
 PW was supported by EPSRC grants EP/X026167/1, EP/Z53318X/1 and the QATCH Programme.